pablodcar/depchecker/Readme.md

 - Included. ~~Send automated Pull Requests~~
 - Support for other formats for GitHub URLs.
 - Included. ~~[Webtask](https://webtask.io/) to configure as a Github hook~~
-- Use of [semver](http://semver.org/) to detect when a repository is out-of-date.
+- ~~Use of [semver](http://semver.org/) to detect when a repository is out-of-date.~~
-- Build and deploy of the webtask using Gulp.
+- ~~Build and deploy of the webtask using Gulp.~~
+- Security mechanism to do not leave the webtask open to the world.